Şebnem Korur Fincancı, Ahmet Nesin, and Erol Önderoğlu

 Status: On Trial

 Şebnem Korur Fincancı, Ahmet Nesin, and Erol Önderoğlu are human rights defenders and journalists.
 On June 20, 2016, they were arrested and questioned about their involvement in a freedom of expression campaign, “Guest Editor-in-Chief Campaign,” which was organized in solidarity with the newspaper Özgür Gündem.
 On June 30, 2016, Önderoğlu and Financı were conditionally released and Nesin was released the following day but they still faced charges under the Anti-Terror Law and were accused of participation in terrorist propaganda.
 On December 19, 2018, Fincancı and Önderoğlu were convicted for “disseminating terrorist propaganda” and sentenced to serve two and a half years, and two years and three months respectively.
 The sentences are not to be enforced during the appeals process.
 In the 11th hearing of their appeal on July 17, 2019, all three are acquitted of the charges.
-However, prosecutors announced that they would initiate an appeal of this verdict on September 10, 2019.
+However, prosecutors soon appealed the acquittal verdict.
+On November 3, 2020, the 3rd Penal Chamber of the İstanbul Regional Court of Justice announced their decision to overturn the trio’s acquittals on procedural grounds.

 Şebnem Korur Fincancı is the president of the Human Rights Foundation of Turkey, which documents instances of torture and other injustices and helps victims with rehabilitation and legal assistance.
 Fincancı was also involved in founding the Forensic Doctors’ Association and was a key player in the development of the United Nations’ Istanbul Protocol, a set of guidelines for investigating and documenting torture.
 In 2014, she received the International Hrant Dink Award for her work exposing torture in multiple countries.